jamespeilunli/nvim-flatbuffers/README.md

-    -- Represents the full path of the fbs file; substituted from generated_path_pattern -- Please use capture groups, e.g. "%1/971-Robot-Code/%2.fbs" fbs_substitution = nil, -- defaults to the root of the current git repository },
+    -- Represents the full path of the fbs file; substituted from generated_path_pattern -- Please use capture groups, e.g. "%1/971-Robot-Code/%2.fbs" fbs_substitution = nil, -- Defaults to the root of the current git repository },
 })
 ```